jcr-developing/100-days-of-code-py/README.md

 I hope it could be a guide to anyone and please feel free to comment anything. :D

+**DISCLAIMER:** Days 1 to 7 are not listed here because I had some programming experience and I jumpd straight to day 7

 ### Built With
 <!-- Badge was generated using https://shields.io/ -->
 * [![Python][Python.py]][Python-url]